giavinh79/react-body-highlighter/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-> I created this package to have a body highlighter component compatible with React.js with minimal dependencies and some extra props for further functionality.
+This package was created to have a body highlighter component compatible with React.js with minimal dependencies and some extra props for further functionality.
 The SVG polygons were leveraged from the React Native package [react-native-body-highlighter](https://github.com/HichamELBSI/react-native-body-highlighter).

 <p align="center">
   <img width="260" src="https://github.com/GV79/react-body-highlighter/blob/master/image/anterior-example.png" alt="React Body Highlighter">